 Unfunded capital commitments represent total commitments minus net contributions outstanding as of the reporting date.
 Net contributions equals contributions less any recallable capital distributions.
 Recallable capital are distributions or previously contributed capital that has been returned, that may be recalled at some future date.
 Thus, due to changes in recallable capital, unfunded commitments may change at different reporting dates.

-The amounts in the table represent the contractual undiscounted cash commitments that can be called on demand.
+As at December 31, the Fund's contractual undiscounted cash commitments that can be called on demand are as follows:

-Unfunded committed cap
+Unfunded committed capital

-(in \$000s) As of December 31, 2019
+2020 2019

-Unlisted Private Equity Investee Fund \$ 208,811
+Unlisted Private Equity Investee Funds \$ 631,757 \$ 208,811